raspberrypilearning/sonic-pi-competition-2014/README.md

 ## The Final

-- The final will take place at the Cambridge Junction on 4th November as part of the Sonic Pi Live & Coding Summit.
-- The final 12 will introduce and play their music on a Raspberry Pi to the audience in front of an expert panel of judges.
+- The final 12 will introduce and play their music on a Raspberry Pi to the audience in front of an expert panel of judges at an event yet to be confirmed.

 ## Prizes